 If you and your fiancé are unable to demonstrate that you satisfy the minimum annual income requirement for your household size, it is possible to include a joint sponsor on your application.
 As of 2022, the minimum income requirement for K-1 visa applications is $18,310 for a household size of two — 100% of the Federal Poverty Guidelines income level.

 What Are the Responsibilities of a K-1 Joint Sponsor?

 In order to be considered a joint sponsor on a K-1 visa application, the joint sponsor must complete and file Form I-134 (Declaration of Financial Support).

-Form I-134 requires that the joint sponsor provide detailed personal information, such including one’s name, social security number, and proof of U.S. citizenship or permanent resident status.
+Form I-134 requires that the joint sponsor provide detailed personal information, such as including one’s name, Social Security number, and proof of U.S. citizenship or permanent resident status.
 The form also includes questions on the joint sponsor’s employment status, financial assets, and income.
 Form I-134 is generally accompanied by supporting documentation, which prove the accuracy of the joint sponsor’s responses.

 Completing and filing Form I-134 demonstrates to the U.S. government that the joint sponsor formally and legally promises to financially support the K1 visa applicant during their time in the United States.

 Not sure how to start your immigration journey?
 Answer a few simple questions to understand your visa options.
 Get started today!

 Not all K-1 visa applications allow for joint sponsors.
 For example, applicants specifically from the Philippines and Thailand are unable to enlist joint sponsors for their K1 applications.
 If you’re unsure whether you can include a joint sponsor on your application, it is best to contact the U.S. Embassy or consulate where your application will be processed to ensure joint sponsors may be included before applying.